standardsemiconductor/lion/README.md

 # Where Lions Roam: RISC-V on the VELDT

-Lion is a formally verified 5-stage pipelined [RISC-V](https://riscv.org) processor core written in Haskell using [Clash](https://clash-lang.org).
+Lion is a formally verified, 5-stage pipeline [RISC-V](https://riscv.org) core written in Haskell using [Clash](https://clash-lang.org).
 Lion targets the [VELDT FPGA development board](https://standardsemiconductor.com).

 This repository contains three parts:
   1. The Lion library: a pipelined RISC-V core.